zblago/EF6TempTableKit/README.md

 Test project is based on [xunit](https://xunit.net/) testing framework.
 In order to run test project, just follow these [steps](https://xunit.net/docs/getting-started/netfx/visual-studio).

 ## Installation Prerequisites
-- EF6TempTableKit is built on [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653)
+- EF6TempTableKit is built under [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653)

-Projects liste below are built on [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) <br/>
+Projects liste below are built under [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) <br/>
 - EF6TempTableKit.Test
 - EF6TempTableKit.Test.Web
 - EF6TempTableKit.Test.Web.Temp

 ## Final word
-Say that this is a hacky way to introduce some new functionallity into DBContext.
-It's not tested with delete, update, insert statemetns.
+You might find this library useful for you.
+However, this libarary is not tested for insert, delete and update scenarios.
+It's on you to test whether it works or not.

 ## Authors